-In an ironic twist of fate, researchers have found that hares can feast on carcasses, complementing their diet with animal meat — including meat from their own kind and even one of their predators, the lynx.
+In what can only be described as an ironic twist of fate, researchers have found that hares can feast on carcasses, complementing their diet with animal meat — including meat from their own kind and even one of their predators, the lynx.

 “It was shocking to see the first time,” says Michael Peers, a Ph.D. candidate in ecology at the University of Alberta in Edmonton, who carried out the study.
 “I had no idea they actually scavenge.”

 Peers found out about this by accident.
 He deployed hare carcasses at various points in Canada’s Yukon area, setting up remote cameras next to them.
-He was expecting to see larger predators like wolves coming to feast, but this wasn’t the case.
-Instead, he recorded evidence of cannibalism as hares came to devour their own.
+He was expecting to see larger predators like wolves coming to the feast, but this wasn’t always the case.
+Among the footage, he also recorded evidence of cannibalism as hares came to devour their own.

 In an even more surprising twist, not only do the hares dabble in cannibalism, but if given the chance, they will also eat the meat of one of their main predators, the Canada lynx.
 In one case, an individual was even found to repeatedly ingest feathers from a Spruce Grouse (Falcipennis canadensis) carcass.